 The worst "tours" use even worse means to get your money.
 Crime sometimes happens, or you might get threatened or bullied.
 As a tourist, you might not know where you are, or quite how to speak to the locals, or get police help, or how to go where you want.
 To avoid all this, go with a nationally licensed tour company that has a good reputation with international tourists as we do and have a money back guarantee.

-Similar to a bad tour operator, tourist traps might overcharge a tourist while the locals pay much less, or they are simply places not worth going to.
-You might be bored or disappointed.
+Similar to a bad tour operator, tourist traps generally overcharge for a third-rate experience, or they are simply places not worth going to.
+They may be passed off as top attractions.
+You are likely to be bored or disappointed by them.

 Unless you want to experience Chinese holiday festivities or tour with crowds of student and holiday tour groups at China's main attractions, you can avoid much crowding at the travel highlights and also get lower rates for hotel rooms and tickets and more convenient transportation by going when it isn't a national holiday season or school and university vacation time.
 See the dates to avoid.

 8) Pickpocketing and Theft